Last updated on July 14th, 2023

 This last exercise is more of an example of what it looks like to combine all the previous exercises which includes single notes, arpeggios and chords.

-Now that you have a better understanding of how fingerpicking works, you can start learning simple pieces with this technique and then gradually work your way up to more advanced pieces.
+Now that you have a better understanding of how fingerpicking works, you can start learning simple pieces with this technique and then gradually work your way up to more advanced pieces or warm up exercises.

 After you develop the basic picking skills covered here, I recommend learning fingerpicking patterns to create interesting rhythms for your chords.
 If you want to take your technique to the next level, check out these 7 ways to get better at finger picking on guitar.